yirkajk/yirkajk.github.io/README.md

 #### Research Interests
 My research has focused on quantum computation and theoretical computer science.
 Specific topics include complexity theory, Hamiltonian complexity, and quantum algorithms.
 Some of my work has focused on the difficulty of computing properties in low-energy quantum systems, on quantifying the amount of "useful" information in a quantum state, and on the robustness of quantum algorithmic speed-ups to changes in the query model.
 In other words, I'm interested in what quantum computers can do, what they cannot do, and the structure that creates those differences.

-📢 I recently graduated and am looking for a new position outside of academia.
-While I'm open to roles in quantum computing, I am also open to opportunities in other fields where my skills and experience can make an impact.

-Please reach out if you're interested in my research or would like to discuss future opportunities!
+After earning my Ph.D., I am now working as a Quantum Computing Consultant at [Blanqet](https://blanqet.net/), a young startup founded by an amazing group of professors.
+To name a few team members: Bill Fefferman, Sean Hallgren, Liang Jiang, Yevgeniy Dodis, and my Ph.D. advisor Scott Aaronson.
+I look forward to sharing more details when able.

 ***